Answered! Jump to accepted answer.

 Are these really equivalent?

-This relates to:De + qui, duquel, de laquelle, dont = Of/about whom (relative pronouns) -
+This question relates to:French lesson "De + qui, duquel, de laquelle, dont = Of/about whom (relative pronouns)"

 The distinction is a pretty complicated matter and depends also on the register you are using.
 Here is a page which explains it and also offers a little test in the end to check your understanding: https://www.francaisfacile.com/exercices/exercice-francais-2/exercice-francais-105504.php